 - Firstly, ensure you are using natural pads, panty liners and tampons for your time of the month.
 These should be made from only natural, plant based materials (how do you know? read the ingredients list on the pack.
 If there isn’t one it probably isn’t compostable or get in touch with the manufacturer to check!)

-- Create the correct conditions (i.e. damp and warm) by making a well-sealed compost bin and adding to it regularly.
+- Create the correct conditions for compost (i.e. damp and warm) by making a well-sealed bin and adding to it regularly.
 Using a properly enclosed bin is also really important to avoid attracting vermin.

 - Ensure your compost has a good balance of green and brown compost